 Terms of Service

-Welcome to Ember Copilot!
+Welcome to Ember AI.

 1. Information We Collect